 When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most those providers can bill you is your plan's in-network cost-sharing amount.
-This applies to emergency medicine, anesthesia,
+In these cases, the most those providers may bill you is your plan's in-network cost-sharing amount.
+This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
+These providers can't balance bill you and may not ask you to give up your protections not to be balance billed.

-If you get other types of services at these in-network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.
+If you get other services at these in-network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.

 You're never required to give up your protections from balance billing.
-You also aren't required to get out-of-network care.
+You also aren't required to get care out-of-network.
 You can choose a provider or facility in your plan's network.